mangalam-research/salve/README.rst

           it.
 It helps keep salve small.
 A previous version of ``salve-convert`` used ``xmllint`` for this task but ``xmllint`` would sometimes hang while validating the RNG.
 It would hang on run-of-the-mill TEI files.
-Not acceptable, and debugging ``xmllint`` is just not an option right now.
+This is unacceptable, and debugging ``xmllint`` is just not an option right now.
 (If you think that debugging ``xmllint`` *is* an option, you are welcome to debug it.
 We're sure the folks responsible for ``xmllint`` will appreciate your